Price & savings guide

 The price half

 Effect isn't free.
 Across the cash-pay programs we track, compounded semaglutide typically starts lower than compounded tirzepatide from the same provider — per each provider's published pricing (last reviewed 2026).
-A program might list semaglutide near $99-$149 flat and tirzepatide $125-$349.
+A program might list semaglutide near $99-$149 flat and tirzepatide $150-$399.
 That spread is the premium you pay for tirzepatide's higher ceiling.
 Sometimes it's small (a tight $99/$125 spread is genuinely worth it); sometimes it's large enough to reconsider.
+See the full spread for yourself on our cheapest semaglutide ladder and our cheapest tirzepatide ladder.
+For a concrete version of that spread inside one provider, $150 semaglutide against $199 tirzepatide on a single published table is a $49 monthly premium — $294 across six months — for the higher-ceiling molecule.

 Effect per dollar: how to decide